-I find myself constnatly referencing great books, blog posts, and podcasts, then sending them one-off.
+I find myself constantly referencing great books, blog posts, and podcasts, then sending them one-off.
 Here’s a list of my favorites.

 Engineering